LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 ## Design: Compelling Experience

+Intelligent players need a diverse non-linear content and intelligent challenges to convince them of their ego boost.

-Those compelling, enticing, reactive games with unique and realistic content that are able to engage the user for a long time will prevail.
+Those compelling, enticing, reactive games with unique and realistic content that are able to engage the user for a long time and challenge them intelligently without limiting their freedom to enjoy themselves will prevail.

-Just like life, there is no knowing what will be.
-Games must become the same.
+Just like life, there is no knowing what will be and therefore games must become the same.

 Possible player objectives in casual gaming: